aoijs/documentation/callbacks/bot.onroledelete.md

 ---
 description: >-
-  An event that gets executed, if the bot sees a role creation in guilds.
-To let the bot listen to the event, add one bot.onRoleCreate() callback inside your mainfile.
+  An event that gets executed, if the bot sees a role deletion in one of it'S servers.
+To let the bot listen to the event, add one bot.onRoleDelete() callback inside your mainfile.
 ---

-# bot.onRoleCreate
+# bot.onRoleDelete

-This callback triggers every time a role gets created in a server.
+This callback triggers everytime a role gets deleted in a server.

 #### Options:

-You can use these functions [$newRole\[\]](../functions/usdnewrole.md) with the options below to return new role data:
+You can use these functions [$oldRole\[\]](../functions/usdoldrole.md) with the options below to return old  role data:

 * `id` =&gt; The ID of the role
 * `name` "The name of the role